Stochastic Optimal Control with Delay in the Control I: solving the HJB equation through partial smoothing: Partial smoothing for the Ornstein-Uhlenbeck semigroup

-\begin{remark} In Theorem \ref{lemma-der-gen} we prove the partial smoothing for functions $\phi$ defined as in \myref{fi-gen} for functions $\bar \phi$ bounded and measurable.
+\begin{remark} In Theorem \ref{lemma-der-gen} we prove the partial smoothing for functions $\phi$ defined as in \myref{fi-gen} for functions $\bar \phi$ Borel measurable and bounded.
 The boundedness assumption on $\bar \phi$ (and consequently on $\phi$) can be replaced by a polynomial growth assumption: namely that, for some $N\in \N$,

 is bounded.
 The generalization of Theorem \ref{lemma-der-gen} to this case can be achieved by straightforward changes in the proof, on the line of what is done in \cite{Ce95} or in \cite{Mas-inf-or}. \end{remark}